simon-vajda/blog-client/README.md

 ### Functionality

 - Login and Registration (form validation)
-- Listing all posts (with pagination and lazy loading)
+- Listing all posts (with pagination and infinite scroll)
 - Create, Edit, Delete posts
 - User permissions
   - Every action requires a logged in user, except for viewing posts